-So, kids and couch met snack time?
+So, kids and couch met snack time, and you need to remove chocolate stains?
 No problem.

 Create your upholstery and fabric cleaner by mixing 1 teaspoon laundry detergent that contains enzymes in one cup of water in a bowl or bucket.

 Blot the solution onto the chocolate stain on your furniture or upholstery, using a clean rag or white paper towels.

 Allow the solution to sit for 30 minutes on the upholstery or furniture.